Synix4Life/Selfmade-Quizapp/README.md

 # Selfmade-Quizapp

-A small self made Quizapp in Python, just for fun
+*A small self made Quizapp in Python, just for fun, visualized via pygame*

+If you want to try it, just pull the files down and *make sure* you have all the imports installed via pip, _especially pygame_!

 The Question Database is rather small, but I will expand it or change it to a bigger online database sometimes in the future...